How to quickly make vertical videos in DaVinci Resolve

 Graphic showing various resolution sizes to aide in article on how to edit vertical video in DaVinci Resolve.

-1. Horizontal (Landscape) Format (16:9)
+1. Horizontal (landscape) format (16:9)

 Standard for television, YouTube, and traditional film.
 This format offers a wide view, making it ideal for cinematic shots, detailed visuals, and storytelling where landscape scenes or wide angles are crucial.

-2. Vertical (Portrait) Format (9:16)
+2. Vertical (portrait) format (9:16)

 Dominant on platforms like TikTok, Instagram Stories, and Snapchat.
 Designed for mobile-first audiences, this format is engaging for personal vlogs, short-form content, and content consumed primarily on smartphones.
 Remember that if you need to create vertical videos, you can export at 9:16 in DaVinci Resolve.

-3. Square Format (1:1)
+3. Square format (1:1)

 Popular on social media platforms like Instagram and Facebook.
 This format provides a balance between vertical and horizontal, offering versatility and consistent viewing experience across desktop and mobile devices.

-4. Cinematic Formats (21:9 or wider)
+4. Cinematic formats (21:9 or wider)

 Used for cinematic films and high-end video production.
 These ultra-wide formats are perfect for immersive storytelling and visually rich content, often seen in movie theaters and premium streaming services.

-5. Custom Formats
+5. Custom formats

 Sometimes, content creators use custom aspect DaVinci Resolve ratios for artistic purposes or to fit specific platform requirements.
 These are less common but can be tailored for unique visual storytelling.

-Choosing the Right Format
+Choosing the right format

 Selecting the appropriate video format depends on the content’s purpose, target audience, and platform of distribution.
-While the landscape format offers a traditional and wide perspective, vertical videos cater to the mobile-first audience, offering intimate and direct engagement.
+While the landscape format offers a traditional and wide perspective, vertical video dimensions cater to the mobile-first audience, offering intimate and direct engagement.
 Square videos bridge the gap, providing a good compromise for different types of devices.

-Understanding these formats helps in making informed decisions about how to shoot and edit your videos, ensuring they are optimized for the intended audience and platform.
 Thankfully, starting with DaVinci Resolve 18.1 you can now easily setup your favorite resolution and even set it up as a preset so that the next time you come in you can jump to your favorite social media presets!

 1. At the bottom-right-hand side of your workspace, click on: ‘Project Settings’ in your open project.